UKFELs/puffinDocs/BUILD.md

 ./configure --prefix=/home/users/username/bin/fftw3/build MPICC=mpiicc --enable-mpi --enable-openmp
 ```

-will tell the configure routine to use the `mpiicc` MPI C compiler.
+will tell the configure routines to use the specified compilers.

 ### Building hdf5 and fftw3 (and more) using Bilder